trustfractal/did_registry_demo/README.md

 - Create voting contract, and require its vote function to only be called once per person
 - Create a buyable ERC20 token, and require its mint function to be called by KYC-approved addresses

 This guide includes step-by-step demonstration sections.
-We encourage you to have a first shallow read, without going into the demonstration, in order to familiarize yourself with the concepts.
+We encourage you to have a first shallow read, without going into the demonstrations, in order to familiarize yourself with the concepts.
 After that, go through the demonstrations, in order to get hands-on experience and build a strong intuition.

 ## Setup and deploy